inspektor-gadget/inspektor-gadget/docs/gadgets/common-features.md

 can pass to each specific gadget may differ, but there are some that are supported across all gadgets.

-## Selecting Containers
+## Event Filtering

-There are several ways to choose the pods or containers to consider:
+There are several ways to choose the pods or containers that we want to
+trace:

  * `--node string`, show only data from pods running in that node
  * `-n string`, `--namespace string`, show data from pods in that namespace